"The birch is used only out of bad temper and weakness,

 Adults too would cooperate with someone who threatened or hit them, but they would do so only through fear,

 and only if the other person held more power.
 Genuine cooperation comes from the heart.
-The only

 cooperation worth having is that which is given freely by a child, not because he has been frightened into